mar-vic/naufip/content/pages/researchers.md

 **Contact:** <martin.nuhlicek@uniba.sk> **|**
 [Profile](https://fphil.uniba.sk/katedry-a-odborne-pracoviska/katedra-filozofie-a-dejin-filozofie/clenovia-katedry/mgr-martin-nuhlicek-phd/)

 # Mgr.
-Andrea Fábiková, PhD.
+Roman Hloch, PhD.

-The research of Andrea Fabikova is directed towards the clarification of theoretical position of evolutionary naturalism.
-Her aim is to develop philosophical positions related to cogntion, language or morals informed by evolutionary perspective in confrontation with critics of this kind of approach.
-She became a member of our team on the september 2020.
+The area of expertise of Roman Hloch is in the history of the philosophy of anitiquity, especially the philosophy of Aristotle.
+He bacame a member of our team on 1.10.2021 and will dedicate his efforts to the exploration of possible naturalistic implications in Aristotelian ethics from the historical point of view.
+He will also explore various contemporary neoaristotelian theories of virtues.
+In both domains, he will be concerned with metaethical and normative questions.

-**Kontakt:** <andrea.fabikova@uniba.sk> **|** [Profil](https://fphil.uniba.sk/katedry-a-odborne-pracoviska/katedra-filozofie-a-dejin-filozofie/clenovia-katedry/mgr-andrea-fabikova-phd/)
+**Kontakt:** <roman.hloch@uniba.sk> **|** [Profil](https://fphil.uniba.sk/katedry-a-odborne-pracoviska/katedra-filozofie-a-dejin-filozofie/clenovia-katedry/mgr-roman-hloch-phd/)

 # Mgr.
 Katarína Sklutová

-Katarina Sklutova is a doctoral student

-'s specializes in the area of philosophy of mindThe specialization of Katarina Sklutova is the philosophy of mind
+Katarina Sklutova is a doctoral student supervised by prof. Emil Višňovský.
+She specializes in the area of the philosophy of mind.
+She became a member of our tema on the september 2020 and will focus on the naturalistic conceptions of consciousness in contemporary discussions about human mind.

-Odbornou špecializáciou Kataríny Sklutovej je filozofia mysle, ktorej sa venuje v rámci doktorandského štúdia pod vedením prof. Emila Višňovského.
-Do projektu nastúpila od 1.
-1. 2021 a svoju pozornosť bude zameriavať na naturalistické koncepcie vedomia v súčasných filozofických diskusiách o ľudskej mysli.

 **Kontakt:** <katarina.sklutova@uniba.sk> **|** [Profil](https://fphil.uniba.sk/katedry-a-odborne-pracoviska/katedra-filozofie-a-dejin-filozofie/clenovia-katedry/mgr-katarina-sklutova/)

 # Mgr.
+Andrea Fábiková, PhD.

+The research of Andrea Fabikova was directed towards the clarification of theoretical position of evolutionary naturalism.
+Her aim was to develop philosophical positions related to cogntion, language or morals informed by evolutionary perspective in confrontation with critics of this kind of approach.
+She was a member of our team from 1.
+9. 2020 to 31.
+8. 2021.

+# Mgr.
 Boris Slovinský

-Boris Slovinský bol súčasťou riešiteľského kolektívu do 31.
-8. 2020, počas svojho doktorandského štúdia pod vedením doc.
-Mariany Szapuovej.
-K riešeniu projektu prispel analýzou naturalistických a sociálno-konštruktivistických prístupov k problému miesta hodnôt vo vede.
+Boris Slovinský was a member of our team from 31.
+8. 2020, while under the supervision of doc.
+Mariana Szapuová.
+His contribution to the project was an analysis of naturalistic and socio-constructivist approaches to the problem of role of values in the science.